Jodi Chee | MSc. Couns. | Director

 Addiction Professionals, having received direct training from the renowned addictionologist,

 Patrick Carnes.
-Since 2010, he and his wife of 48 years have lived in Phnom Penh,
+Since 2010, he and his wife have lived in Phnom Penh,

 Cambodia, serving mental health needs for expatriates in Southeast Asia.
 He specializes in the